ps-developers-sandbox/github-games-NarendraSingh727/README.md

 ## Welcome to GitHub Games

-A project based learning activity for people who are getting started with Git and GitHubs.
+A project based learning activity for people who are getting started with Git and GitHubss.

 You can play the game at: https://ps-developers-sandbox.github.io/github-games-NarendraSingh727/